The Global Carbon Budget as a cointegrated system: Estimating and testing the model

-We also note that we cannot reject exclusion of atmospheric concentrations $C$ in the reduced-form unrestricted model with an unrestricted constant term.
-However, including an unrestricted constant term for $\Delta S^L_t$ and $\Delta S^O_t$ results in linear deterministic trends in the sinks.
-Thus, allowing for linear deterministic trends in the sinks masks the necessity of $C$ in explaining the dynamics and the trends in the sinks.
+We also note that we cannot reject exclusion of atmospheric concentrations $C_t$ in the reduced-form unrestricted model.
+However, the inclusion of linear deterministic trends in the sinks in the unrestricted model apparently masks the necessity of $C_t$ in explaining the dynamics and the trending behavior in the sinks.
 This shows the importance of imposing parameter restrictions for capturing basic physical relations.
-Specifically, in the structural model \eqref{E:VECM_w_SOI}, the intercept vector and coefficients $\Pi=\alpha\beta'$ and $\Gamma_1$ in \eqref{E:VECM} are such that model \eqref{E:VECM_w_SOI} does not allow for linear deterministic trends in the sinks, but $C$ must be used to explain the trending behavior of the sinks.
+Specifically, in the structural model \eqref{E:VECM_w_SOI}, the intercept vector and coefficients $\Pi=\alpha\beta'$ and $\Gamma_1$ in \eqref{E:VECM} are such that model \eqref{E:VECM_w_SOI} does not allow for linear deterministic trends in the sinks, so that $C_t$ must be used to explain the trending behavior of the sinks.

 The restricted, structural model \eqref{E:VECM_w_SOI} has the parameter vector